macartan/macartan.github.io/_pages/teaching/how-to-write.md

 ### Abstract

-You can have a short abstract (< quarter page) *and* a longer executive summary (two pages).
+In a thesis you can have a short abstract (< quarter page) *and* a longer executive summary (two pages).
+In a paper, just an abstract.

-Abstracts should give
+Abstracts should giveL

-1. brief description of question and motivation
+1. a brief description of question and motivation
-2. overview of strategy
+2. an overview of strategy
-3. very short summary of main findings.
+3. a very short summary of main findings

 People often use an abstract to report what they *did*, but the most important purpose is to report what you *found*.
 Remember, findings can be positive and negative — if you find that the data simply does not support some intuitively plausible or commonly believed proposition, that is big news; don’t bury that.